Everything you need to know about climbing helmets.

 You can also mount two hearing protectors on it, which is always a nice feature to have.
 The helmet measures 6.25″ H x 10.3″ L x 8.25″ W, and it weighs just 11.2 ounces.
 It is an incredibly durable and reliable product, which means that its manufacturers didn’t sacrifice quality in order to bring the price down.

-9. CAMP Speed Comp Helmet for Alpine Skiing and Climbing.
+9. CAMP Speed Comp (Best alpine skiing and climbing helmet).

 The CAMP Speed Comp is a very interesting and versatile helmet because it can be used for both climbing and alpine skiing.
 This makes it both a skiing helmet and a climbing helmet.
 Apart from some extra side protection, this product also boasts added breathability and lighter weight when compared to other climbing helmets.
 However, the most important thing it brings to the table in this scenario is ski goggle compatibility, as well as compatibility with headlamps.
 This is one of the lightest helmets in the world right now.
 It boasts an in-mold construction, as well as 22 streamlined vent holes that ensure very good ventilation.
 The adjustment system relies on a simple dial that’s easy enough to operate.
 The helmet measures 12 x 9 x 6 inches, and it weighs in at just 9.6 ounces.